Calculating holiday pay Holiday entitlement

 • payments related to professional or personal status, for example for length of service, seniority or professional qualifications

-• other payments, for example overtime payments, if an employee has regularly been paid these during the last year
+• other payments, for example overtime payments, if a worker has regularly been paid these during the last year

-Employers must include any relevant payments in at least 4 weeks of holiday pay.
+Employers must include any relevant payments for at least 4 weeks of a worker's paid holiday entitlement.

 Some employers might include these payments in the full 5.6 weeks' paid holiday (statutory annual leave), but they do not have to.